The Lamb Inn is the sort of quintessential local that would make any village proud. This is a…

 Walk directions

-Turn right along the lane.
+From the car park turn right along the lane.
 At the T-junction turn left; the lane soon descends.
 Just before a left bend turn right through a gate into fields.
-The permitted path runs left along the field-edge to a gate in the far corner (boggy).
+The permitted path runs left along the field edge to a gate in the far corner (boggy).
 Keep ahead to another onto a riverside path and turn left.

 The path bears right over a footbridge then follows the River Creedy.
 Pass through a gate and cross a muddy track, then Shaky Bridge over the river.
 Meet the track again and turn right through a gate into a field; keep straight on, aiming to the right of The Old Mill.
 Pass through a small gate before the mill and bear right to the lane.